 The Council has established a strategic welfare reform group to consider and plan for the associated risks and to ensure the Council is prepared to respond to the changes that are required.
 Officers have provided a number of briefings to members on the impending changes and the likely consequences for benefit claimants and Council staff.
+The Council considers that the planned reforms will impact on adult social care services, housing and homelessness services and free school meals but feels the specific consequences are difficult to quantify.
 Additional briefings are planned once more information is available.